Moffein/HAN-D_OVERCLOCKED/RELEASE/README.md

 `1.3.0`

-- Added DRONE - Speed
+- Added DRONE - SPEED
+- Fixed a nullref with M2 squashing.

 <details>